TobseTobse/DD-WRT_NordVPN/index.md

 - *servers.bad.log*: a log with measured connection speeds of servers below the configured speed threshold
 - *speedtestservers.xml*: this file contains servers via which the connection speed can be measured

+## Troubleshooting

+The scripts don't run on your DD-WRT router?
+Dang!
+Try a different version of DD-WRT.
+DD-WRT releases are buggy sometimes.

 ## License

 This project is released under the MIT License